California: Drugmaker paid doctors to overprescribe Humira

 Humira is an injectable drug that is widely advertised as a treatment for rheumatoid arthritis and other inflammatory conditions and comes with a warning for cancer and serious infections that can turn deadly.
 It had sales of over $12 billion in 2017, according to the lawsuit.

-California Insurance Commissioner Dave Jones said insurance companies paid more than $1.2 billion for Humira for California patients between 2013 and August 2018.
+Jones said insurance companies paid more than $1.2 billion for Humira for thousands of California patients between 2013 and August 2018.
 That figure makes the lawsuit the largest health care fraud case in the state insurance department's history, according to Jones' office.

 AbbVie, which is facing billions of dollars in penalties, said the allegations are "without merit."